midas-wyss/shiny_synapse_app_template/README.md

 First, [create and register your OAuth 2.0 client](https://docs.synapse.org/articles/using_synapse_as_an_oauth_server.html) with Synapse.
 Create one client for local testing and another one for production.
 (The `create_prod_client()` and `create_local_client()` functions in `connect_to_synapse.py` can be used for this - simply modify them with your own app name and redirect uris.)

-After your clients have been activated by the Synapse team, store their IDs and secrets in an .Renvironment file in the project directory with the following format:
+After your clients have been activated by the Synapse team, store their IDs and secrets in an `.Renviron` file in the project directory with the following format:

 ```
 CLIENT_ID=<client id>